-Delaware Valley College provides two different tracks for students to gain academic credit through field-related work experience: career exploration experiences (CEEs) and internships.
+Delaware Valley University provides two different tracks for students to gain academic credit through field-related work experience: career exploration experiences (CEEs) and internships.

 CEEs are an opportunity for students to gain an introduction to or exploration within their discipline-related field.
 They provide a chance for students to explore options within their industries.

 Internships are opportunities for students to develop industry-specific knowledge and gains skills in preparation for post-graduation opportunities – they should be apprenticeship-type positions in which the students work with professionals in career tracks that they wish to pursue.

 Advantages of Employer Participation